OEM vs. Aftermarket Parts: What Your Insurance Company Won't Tell You

 • Aftermarket parts can reduce resale value by an additional 10–15% compared to OEM repairs

-• ADAS-equipped vehicles face safety risks when aftermarket parts affect sensor calibration
+• Vehicles with ADAS face real safety risks when aftermarket parts affect sensor calibration

-• State laws provide varying levels of consumer protection; know the regulations that apply
+• State laws provide varying levels of consumer protection, know the regulations that apply to you

 • OEM endorsement coverage typically costs $5–15 monthly and can pay for itself with one repair